 Faculty: Health and Physical Education Stage 1

 Subject: Child Studies

 Length of Course: 1 Semester (10 credits)

+Pre-Requisites: N/A

-Pre-Requisites: SACE Board of SA Code: N/A 1CSD10
+SACE Board of SA Code: 1CSD10

 Course Leads to: Stage 2 Child Studies.

-This subject has a focus on developing students' understanding of a range of issues related to the growth, health, and well-being of children, and in particular, on developing students' ability to apply knowledge and problem-solving skills, and to collaborate with others to support the health and well-being of children.
+This subject has a focus on developing students' understanding of a range of issues related to the growth, health, and well-being of children.
+Students will also develop the ability to apply knowledge and problem-solving skills, and to collaborate with others to support the health and well- being of children.
 Students have opportunities to develop their knowledge, understanding, and skills through a range of activities inside and outside of class such as excursions, interacting with guest speakers, and working with young children.